A NEW YORK TIMES MOST ANTICIPATED BOOK OF FALL 2022

 FROM THE BEST-SELLING AUTHOR & WINNER OF THE TAIWAN LITERATURE AWARD

-Chen Tien-Hong, the only and desperately yearned for son of a traditional Taiwanese family with seven daughters, runs away from the oppression of his village to Berlin in the hope of finding acceptance as a young gay man.
+Keith Chen, the second son of a traditional Taiwanese family of seven, runs away from the oppression of his village to Berlin in the hope of finding acceptance as a young gay man.

 The novel begins a decade later, when Chen has just been released from prison for killing his boyfriend.
 He is about to return to his family’s village, a poor and desolate place.
 With his parents gone, his sisters married, mad, or dead, there is nothing left for him there.
 As the story unfurls, we learn what tore this family apart and, more importantly, the truth behind the murder of Chen’s boyfriend.